 5 And as some spoke of the temple, how it was adorned with noble stones and offerings, he said, 6 "As for these things which you see, the days will come when there shall not be left here one stone upon another that will not be thrown down."
 7 And they asked him, "Teacher, when will this be, and what will be the sign when this is about to take place?"
 8 And he said, "Take heed that you are not led astray; for many will come in my name, saying, `I am he!' and, `The time is at hand!'
 Do not go after them.
 9 And when you hear of wars and tumults, do not be terrified; for this must first take place, but the end will not be at once."
 10 Then he said to them, "Nation will rise against nation, and kingdom against kingdom; 11 there will be great earthquakes, and in various places famines and pestilences; and there will be terrors and great signs from heaven.

-An American judge, named Robert H. Bork, recently wrote a book entitled, Slouching Towards Gomorrah.
-His message sounds an alarm about the moral crisis and decay of culture which he sees at the end of a millennium.
-We often don't recognize the moral crisis and spiritual conflict of our age, until something "shakes us up" to the reality of this present condition.
+Sometimes we don't recognize the moral crisis and spiritual conflict of the age in which we live, until something "shakes us up" to the reality of this present condition.
 God reminds us that a future judgment and outcome awaits every individual who has lived on this earth.
-The reward for doing what is right and pleasing to God and the penalty for the unrighteous are not always experienced in this life; but they are sure to come in the God's day of final judgment.
+The reward for doing what is right and pleasing to God and the penalty for sinful rebellion and rejection of God are not always experienced in this present life; but they are sure to come in the God's day of final judgment.
 The Lord Jesus tells us that there will be trials, suffering, and persecution in this present age until he comes again at the end of the world.
-God intends our anticipation of his final judgment to be a powerful deterrent to wrongdoing.
+God intends our anticipation of his final judgment to be a powerful deterrent to unfaithfulness and wrongdoing.
 God extends grace and mercy to all who will heed his call and his warning.
-Do you take advantage of this season of grace and mercy to seek first his kingdom of righteousness and peace.
+Do not pass up, even for one day, God's invitation of grace and mercy to seek first his kingdom of righteousness and peace.
 This day may be your only chance before that final day comes.

-"Lord, your grace and mercy abounds even in the midst of turmoil and
+"Lord Jesus, your grace and mercy abounds even in the midst of trails